• facebook

 8. Input the destination domain and target credentials.

 9. Start the batch migration.
-After a successful migration, you can check the mailboxes are present at the on-premises Exchange Server mailboxes.
+After a successful migration, you can verify the mailboxes present at the on-premises Exchange Server mailboxes.

 While running the Migration batch, if you want to have a deep knowledge about the migration status of a large sized batch, then you should go to Exchange Management shell and run some cmdlets to get the status.